How to spot metabolic changes in horses.

 - Luckily, a blood test or two can be easily carried out, and the management of such conditions is easy.

 - Diet, diligence, and some medications can help your horse and lessen the risk of laminitis – which is clearly linked to metabolic issues.

 This fuzzy coat (in August) is a sign of a metabolic issue.
-A fuzzy coat is not the only indicator - and just because your horse is NOT fuzzy doesn't mean he's out of the woods!
+A fuzzy coat is not the only indicator – and just because your horse is NOT fuzzy doesn’t mean he does not have a metabolic disorder.

 - Changes in the hair coat.
 Long and/or curly hair, maybe super fast growing!
 Is your horse’s hair growth different from last year?

 - Fat pockets, usually found on the tail head or around the shoulder blades near your saddle’s knee block.

 - Pendulous belly – like a puppy’s belly.
 Also knows as a hay belly.

 - Topline loss – muscles along your horse’s spine are shrinking.